elephantscale/HI-labs/hbase-insert-1/README.txt

     $ ../compile.sh
 this should create a jar file called 'a.jar'

+STEP 4) create a users table on hbase invoke hbase shell
+    $ hbase shell
+in hbase shell, create a '<your name>_users' table.
+Replace <your name> with your username.
+    hbase >  create 'users', 'info'

-STEP 4) insert data into hbase run the executable insert.sh
+STEP 5) insert data into hbase run the executable insert.sh
     $ ./insert.sh
 or